Beginners Guide to Highlighting and Shading

 Add a little at a time until you get the color you want.
 You can deepen the shadow by adding a little more black or green.

 You can also use a chromatic black for the shading.
-Chromatic black is a mix of ultramarine blue and an earth color such as burnt umber.
+One recipe for chromatic black is a mix of ultramarine blue and an earth color such as burnt umber.

 More blue in the mix will give you a cool black.
 More burnt umber will give you a warm black.